-Medicare Savings Programs (MSPs) pay for the monthly Medicare Part B premium for low-income Medicare beneficiaries and qualify enrollees for the "Extra Help" subsidy for Part D prescription drugs.
-In 2023, there will be TWO separate MSP programs, the Qualified Medicare Beneficiary (QMB) Program and the Qualified Individual (QI) Program.
-The Specified Low Income Medicare Beneficiary (SLMB) Program is being phased out and everyone who had SLIMB will qualify for QMB.
-Those in QMB receive additional subsidies for Medicare costs.
+Medicare Savings Programs (MSPs) pay for the monthly Medicare Part B premium for low-income Medicare beneficiaries, qualify enrollees for the "Extra Help" subsidy for Part D prescription drugs, and -- for those in QMB - pay Medicare coinsurance and deductibes.
+In 2023, there are now TWO separate MSP programs, the Qualified Medicare Beneficiary (QMB) Program and the Qualified Individual (QI) Program.
+The Specified Low Income Medicare Beneficiary (SLMB) Program was phased out and everyone who had SLIMB will qualify for QMB.

 State law: N.Y.
 Soc.
 Serv.
 L. § 367-a(3)(a), (b), and (d).